Prompt Stealing Attacks Against Text-to-Image Generation Models

 \subsection{Qualitative Evaluation}

-\autoref{figure:defense_examples_promptstealer} shows two defense examples of \defense against \attack.
+\autoref{figure:defense_examples_promptstealer} further shows two defense examples of \defense against \attack.
 In both cases, we can see that the stolen images originating from the shielded images are less similar to the target images.
 Take the first target image in \autoref{figure:defense_examples_promptstealer} as an example.
-The target prompt is ``Iron Giant, Retrofuturism, Simon Stålenhag,'' where ``Retrofuturism'' is a movement modifier and ``Simon Stålenhag'' is an artist modifier.
+The artist modifiers in the target prompt is ``james gilleard,'' ``atey ghailan,'' ``makoto shinkai,'' and ``goro fujita.''
 We find that for the unshielded target image, the artist modifier can be successfully stolen by \attack.
 However, after applying \defense, the attack model cannot predict the artist modifier from the shielded image.
-Moreover, even though the stolen prompt based on the shielded image contains the correct movement modifier ``Retrofuturism,'' the stolen images are quite different from the target image without the artist modifier.
+Moreover, even though the stolen prompt based on the shielded image contains some correct modifiers such as ``lush vegetation,'' the stolen images are quite different from the target image without the artist modifier.
+This has been further confirmed in our human study.
+As shown in \autoref{table:defense_for_promptstealer}, the human-rated similarity decreases from 4.45 to 1.85.
 Besides, by comparing the target and shielded images, we find they are quite similar, demonstrating the utility of \defense.